DomiKamu/OhmerPrems/README.md

 Please consider a set of tutorial videos is under consideration, but coming later...

-[Please click here to read FroeZe/FroeZe-X specifications](doc/FroeZe-Specs.md) -- **IMPORTANT SECTION CONCERNING FREE USERS (WHO DON'T HAVE A LICENSE KEY) AT THE END OF THIS DOCUMENT!
+[Please click here to read FroeZe/FroeZe-X specifications](doc/FroeZe-Specs.md) -- **IMPORTANT SECTION CONCERNING  USERS (WHO DON'T HAVE A LICENSE KEY) AT THE END OF THIS DOCUMENT!
 PLEASE READ IT CAREFULLY!
 (TIA)**

 Below this is the _Creamy_ model - as presented from Rack's module browser (_Absolute Night_ is presented, instead of _Creamy_, if **Use dark panels if available** option is enabled from **View** menu).
 Not connected on clock source (the black "NO CLOCK" indicator is blinking).
 After a right mouse click over a cell - step 8 track CH - here it's a ratchet event: the OSD context menu permits to edit the ratchet pattern (clikable square boxes - bottom of menu):